 - a.
 Align staffing levels with future park, facility, and programming enhancements. - b.
-Identify current performance standards.

-3.6 Improve internal and external communication about division activities, events and services a.
-Review fees annually to ensure they are equitable and the collection of fees is resulting in appropriate cost recovery.
+Identify current performance standards. - 3.6 Improve internal and external communication about division activities, events and services - a.

-- a.
 Utilize a number of marketing tools and strategies to actively promote parks and recreation services. - b.
-Increase social media presence, school flyers, and hire teens or interns to assist with social media marketing and promotions. - c.
+Increase social media presence, school flyers, and hire interns to assist with social media marketing and promotions. - c.
 Engage all segments of the community in the marketing efforts.